Mom and Executive Director and Host Of ChannelMom

-“”I used to enjoy the fame that comes from being on TV, but then I became “just a mom.”
-When I left my job as TV reporter to be a full-time mom, I realized the travesty that unfolds in this country every day — bottom line, our world thinks celebrities and CEOs are more important than mommies.
-Truly.
-Our mainstream media does NOT lift up moms or families.
-So, ChannelMom Media is stepping in to create a “mom revolution” on our airwaves and give moms the encouragement and advice they deserve.
-Join us and be better for it.”
+“I used to enjoy the fame that comes from being on TV, but then I became ‘just a mom.’
+When I left my job as TV reporter, I realized the travesty that unfolds in this country every day–our world thinks celebrities and CEOs are more important than moms.
+Our mainstream media does NOT honor moms or families.
+So, ChannelMom Media is creating a “mom revolution” on our airwaves and through our service and outreach to moms on-the-ground.
+Join us and be better for it.
+And be blessed!”

 Jenny had an extensive career in TV news, where she worked as an on-air reporter, producer and writer.
-She has worked for ABC News, PBS, FNN (now CNBC) as well as NBC, ABC, CBS and WB affiliates in major U.S. cities.Jenny has interviewed and posed questions to two presidents, as well as many other politicians and celebrities.
-She’s covered high-profile news stories, including the OJ Simpson trial, the Columbine massacre and a number of Presidential campaigns.
-Jenny has also been a guest on TV and radio shows and also featured in a number of news articles.
-Jenny was awarded an Emmy for her reporting on the 1996 race for President.
+She has worked for ABC News, PBS, FNN (now CNBC) as well as NBC, ABC, CBS and WB affiliates in major U.S. cities.
+She won an Emmy for her reporting on the 1996 U.S. Presidential race.

 Latest posts by Jenny Dean Schmidt (see all)